 Medal of Honor recipient U.S. Marine Corps Sgt.
 Maj.
 Allan Jay Kellogg, Jr., selected the Vietnam War representative during a ceremony at Pearl Harbor.

-Thanks to advances in mitochondrial DNA testing, scientists were eventually able to identify the remains of the Vietnam War soldier.
+Thanks to advances in mitochondrial DNA testing, scientists were able to identify the remains of the Vietnam War soldier.
 On May 14, 1998, the remains were exhumed and tested, revealing the “unknown” soldier to be Air Force 1st Lt.
-Michael Joseph Blassie (pictured).
-Blassie was shot down near An Loc, Vietnam, in 1972.
+Michael Joseph Blassie.
+He had been shot down near An Loc, Vietnam, in 1972.
 After his identification, Blassie’s family had him moved to Jefferson Barracks National Cemetery in St. Louis.
 Instead of adding another unknown soldier to the Vietnam War crypt, the crypt cover has been replaced with one bearing the inscription, “Honoring and Keeping Faith with America’s Missing Servicemen, 1958–1975.”

-The Tomb was designed by architect Lorimer Rich and sculptor Thomas Hudson Jones, but the actual carving was done by the Piccirilli Brothers.
-Even if you don’t know them, you know their work: The brothers carved the 19-foot statue of Abraham Lincoln for the Lincoln Memorial, the lions outside of the New York Public Library, the Maine Monument in Central Park, the DuPont Circle Fountain in D.C., and much more.
+The Tomb of the Unknown Soldier was designed by architect Lorimer Rich and sculptor Thomas Hudson Jones, but the actual carving was done by the Piccirilli Brothers.
+Even if you don’t know them, you know their work: The brothers carved the 19-foot statue of Abraham Lincoln for the Lincoln Memorial, the lions outside the New York Public Library, the USS Maine National Monument in Central Park, the Dupont Circle Fountain in Washington, D.C., and much more.

-Tomb Guards come from the 3rd U.S. Infantry Regiment "The Old Guard".
+Tomb Guards come from the 3rd U.S. Infantry Regiment, “The Old Guard.”
 Serving the U.S. since 1784, the Old Guard is the oldest active infantry unit in the military.
 They keep watch over the memorial every minute of every day, including when the cemetery is closed and in inclement weather.

 Members of the Old Guard must apply for the position.
 If chosen, the applicant goes through an intense training period, in which they must pass tests on weapons, ceremonial steps, cadence, military bearing, uniform preparation, and orders.
 Although military members are known for their neat uniforms, it’s said that the Tomb Guards have the highest standards of them all.
-A knowledge test quizzes applicants on their memorization—including punctuation—of 35 pages on the history of the Tomb.
-Once they’re selected, Guards “walk the mat” in front of the Tomb for anywhere from 30 minutes to two hours, depending on the time of year and time of day.
-They work in 24-hour shifts, however, and when they aren’t walking the mat, they’re in the living quarters beneath it.
-This gives the sentinels time to complete training and prepare their uniforms, which can take up to eight hours.
+A knowledge test quizzes applicants on their memorization—including punctuation—of 35 pages on the history of the tomb.

-The Tomb Guard badge is the least awarded badge in the Army, and the second least awarded badge in the overall military.
+The Tomb Guard badge is the least awarded badge in the Army, and the second-least awarded badge in the overall military.
 (The first is the astronaut badge.)
-Tomb Guards are held to the highest standards of behavior, and can have their badge taken away for any action on or off duty that could bring disrespect to the Tomb.
-And that’s for the entire lifetime of the Tomb Guard, even well after his or her guarding duty is over.
-For the record, it seems that Tomb Guards are rarely female—only three women have held the post.
+Tomb Guards are held to the highest standards of behavior, and can have their badge taken away for any action on or off duty that could bring disrespect to the tomb.
+And that’s for the entire lifetime of the Tomb Guard, even well after their guarding duty is over.
+To date, most of the people who guard the tomb have been men.

 Everything the guards do is a series of 21, which alludes to the 21-gun salute.
 According to TombGuard.org:

-The Sentinel does not execute an about face, rather they stop on the 21st step, then turn and face the Tomb for 21 seconds.
+“The Sentinel does not execute an about face, rather they stop on the 21st step, then turn and face the Tomb for 21 seconds.
 They then turn to face back down the mat, change the weapon to the outside shoulder, mentally count off 21 seconds, then step off for another 21 step walk down the mat.
 They face the Tomb at each end of the 21 step walk for 21 seconds.
-The Sentinel then repeats this over and over until the Guard Change ceremony begins.
+The Sentinel then repeats this over and over until the Guard Change ceremony begins.”